nalej/docs/docs/index.md

 ## [Installation](platformer/platformer.md)

 Here you can find all about how to install the Nalej platform in your environment.
+We offer documentation about how to install the platform [with the Platformer tool](platformer/platformer.md), and also a more in-depth explanation on how to proceed when installing the platform [on your own premises](onpremise/prerequisites.md).

 ------